Filters#

 class SRRCFilter(rho: float, oversampling: int, N_h: int = 10, norm: bool = True, scale: float = 1.0, method: Literal['lfilter', 'time', 'fft'] = 'lfilter', is_mimo: bool = True, axis: int = -1, name: str = 'SRRCFilter')#

-Implement a Square-Root Raised Cosine (SRRC) FIR filter.
+Square-Root Raised Cosine (SRRC) FIR filter.

-The filter energy is normalized to 1.
+The filter energy is normalized to 1 by default.

 Attributes#